 The campus recently installed and upgraded water meters in over twenty buildings, bringing the total number of metered buildings to 70.
 These digital meters allow Facilities Services to monitor usage online and respond to leaks more quickly.

 While landscaping accounts for less than 10% of campus water usage, it remains a very visible and important component.
 Facilities Services and others have worked to upgrade and automate the irrigation system over the last few years.
 Projects have included installing weather station-based controllers, drip and low precipitation sprinkler heads, and water flow meters on all systems.

 In addition to increasing the efficiency of the irrigation system, the campus has also reduced the amount of irrigated lawn on campus, converting 3.5 acres of turf in the past year to use less water.
 This lawn conversion program was originally funded through a TGIF grant, but has now been expanded to convert unused lawns to native and drought tolerant species.

 Water Bottle Refill Stations

 There are a lot of reasons to love Berkeley’s tap water.
 It’s sourced from Sierra Nevada snowmelt, it tastes good, and it’s free.
-Now thanks to TGIF grants and other funding, at least 21 new water bottle refill stations have been installed throughout the campus!
+Now thanks to TGIF grants and other funding, at least 25 water bottle refill stations installed throughout the campus!
 There are also several “bottle fillers” retrofitted to existing ADA-compliant water fountains.

 New construction and major renovation projects will maximize the number of water use reduction credits as part of the LEED™ certification process.